retrokid/retrokid.github.io/tech_notes/spritekit_documentation/046-skeffectnode-warping-spritekit-content-by-using-an-effect-node.md

 ### Overview

 If you want to warp a node that doesn't conform to `SKWarpable`, you can add it as a child to an effect node that is warped.
-As an implementor of SKWarpable, effect node inherits the `SKWarpGeometry` property that you assign one of the `SKWarpGeometry` types to then warp the effect node's children.
+As an implementer of SKWarpable, effect node inherits the `SKWarpGeometry` property that you assign one of the `SKWarpGeometry` types to then warp the effect node's children.

 ### Warp Text By Using an Effect Node